 7.3.1.5.
 To obtain expressions of interest, the Agency shall advertise a request for expressions of interest for each contract for consulting firms in the national media and, where feasible, on a website which has free access, including if appropriate and based on nature of consultancy in an international newspaper or a technical magazine.
 The information requested shall be the minimum required to make a judgment on the firm's suitability and not be so complex as to discourage consultants from expressing interest.
-Not less than 14 days from the date of publication shall be provided for responses, before preparation of the short list.
+Minimum seven (7) days from the date of publication shall be provided for responses, before preparation of the shortlist.